viacoin/eclair/README.md

 Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.
 Eclair will use any BTC it finds in the Bitcoin Core wallet to fund any channels you choose to open.
 Eclair will return BTC from closed channels to this wallet.

-Run bitcoind with the following minimal `bitcoin.conf`:
+Run bitcoind with the following minimal `viacoin.conf`:
 ```
 testnet=1
 server=1